the-mcmaster/CSCE156-Lab01/readme.md

 will output `Happy Birthday`.
 If it is not the user's birthday, output `Your friends have XX shopping days until your next birthday` again with an appropriate variable value.
-4. Complete your worksheet and demonstrate your working code to a lab instructor.

 ## 5. Testing, Submitting, & Grading your lab